The-International-Screeps-Bot/The-International-Open-Source/README.md

 - [x] Make the task manager track and tell creeps what jobs to do
 - [ ] Track remote room attacks from enemy players and run logic to abolish it, defend it, or leave it as is
 - [ ] Create GCL temples if there is excess energy and proper globalStage
+- [x] Operation of nukers
-- [ ] Operation of nukers
+- [ ] Automated use of nukers
-- [ ] squads morph size shape and amount depending on situation
+- [ ] Squads morph size shape and amount depending on situation
+- [ ] Squads flee when overwhelmed or avoiding range of enemy